stremovskyy/vagrant-apache-cluster/README.md

 Known Issues
 -------------------------
+> Some Cluster configs  not started after first vagrant up
+>> Cluster which depending from Apache zookeeper may not start on first VMs, `vagrant reload` can help with it

 > After `vagrant up` first node is not active
 >> Just `vagrant reload <first node name>`, it's because first node after start, not finded other nodes.